yezhenqing/spatial-live/_sources/guide.rst.txt

    Gene heatmap variables, while fundamentally numerical, are distinguished from the previously mentioned numerical variables due to the spatial resolution of spots on the image, particularly the gap distance between spots, akin to the "radius" parameter in the ScatterplotLayer and ColumnLayer.
-For gene heatmap variables, spatial-live generates a continuous heatmap layer using Gaussian estimation to fill these spatial gaps, using gene expression values as weights.
+For gene heatmap variables, Spatial-Live generates a continuous heatmap layer using Gaussian estimation to fill these spatial gaps, using gene expression values as weights.
 Here, we employ the Fast Gaussian kernel density estimation (`fast-kde <https://github.com/uwdata/fast-kde>`_) for gene heatmap plotting.